You installed Ollama. The models download fast, inference is quick, Apple Silicon handles it well. Now what?

 Open WebUI remains the most-recommended community option, but Docker fatigue is real - especially on 8GB Macs where the container runtime eats memory your model needs.
 LM Studio carved out a strong position as a standalone app that doesn't need Ollama at all.
 And a few native Mac apps emerged to fill the gap between Ollama's terminal and Open WebUI's Docker stack.

-The options below are ordered from simplest to most capable.
-Each section is honest about strengths and weaknesses, including our own product.
+The frontends below are ordered from simplest to most capable, and each section is honest about strengths and weaknesses.
+The last section covers ToolPiper, which isn't a frontend - it replaces the runner underneath.

 Ollama App: The built-in option